-YouTube garners around 4 billion views daily.
-For tech marketers, video has become a “must have.”
-With such growth and attention for video, you can believe that competition for audience attention will be high.
-Here are five tips to help you leverage video to gain attention, get customers to the next step of the buying journey, and shorten sales cycles
+For tech marketers, video has become a must-have.
+Here are five tips to help you leverage video to gain attention, get customers to the next step of the buying journey, and shorten sales cycles.

 Your company’s “best of breed” claim or long track record of [place boastful claim here] is not what buyers are looking for.
 It’s about their need to solve a business problem; not your need to brag.

 Try interviewing customers to find out why they purchased your solution.
 Get with Sales and find out what they’re hearing from prospects and customers.
 Meet your audience where they are with valuable content marketing that enlightens and entertains.
 This may seem like a “well, duh!” issue, but you’d be surprised at how many people are talking about themselves.

 Are you looking to target the top or the bottom of the funnel?
 Do you seek to build awareness or facilitate the evaluation process?
 If you’re looking to be strategic in your marketing, each video needs to be informed by where in the buying process your target buyer happens to be.